 After Ashley (Leslie Howard) spurns Scarlett (Vivien Leigh), she meets the notorious Rhett Butler (Clark Gable).

 TM & © Warner Bros.
-Ent.
-(2012)
+(1939)

 Cast: Clark Gable, Leslie Howard, Vivien Leigh

-Director: Victor Fleming, George Cukor, Sam Wood
+Directors: George Cukor, Victor Fleming, Sam Wood

 Producer: David O. Selznick

-Screenwriter: Margaret Mitchell, Sidney Howard, Oliver H.P.
+Screenwriters: Margaret Mitchell, Sidney Howard, Oliver H.P.
 Garrett, Ben Hecht, Jo Swerling, John Van Druten

 The MOVIECLIPS channel is the largest collection of licensed movie clips on the web.
 Here you will find unforgettable moments, scenes and lines from all your favorite films.
 Made by movie fans, for movie fans.